East Timor's Ramos-Horta and 'Lu Olo' face off in presidential poll

 By Kate Lamb and Nelson Da Cruz

-DILI, April 19 (Reuters) - Voting in the second and final round of East Timor's presidential election began early on Tuesday, with Nobel laureate, Jose Ramos-Horta, the clear frontrunner in the poll.
+DILI, April 19 (Reuters) - Polls closed on Tuesday in the second and final round of East Timor's presidential election, widely seen as key to the nation's stability, with early counts expected to show Nobel laureate and former president Jose Ramos-Horta as favourite.

-Ramos-Horta, who received 46.5% of votes in the first round last month, is up against incumbent president "Lu Olo" Guterres, who garnered 22.1%, in a vote widely seen as key to the nation's political stability.
+Independence hero Ramos-Horta, who led the country from 2007 to 2012 and received 46.5% of votes in the first round last month, needs just 30,000 additional votes to secure an outright majority, according to an expert at the University of Melbourne.

+Early vote counts are expected to be available late on Tuesday.
+The next president will be sworn in on May 20, the 20th anniversary of East Timor's independence from a brutal occupation by neighbouring Indonesia.

 In the capital Dili, voters queued up outside polling stations and dipped their fingers in purple indelible ink after casting their ballots.